ACT Pet Crisis Support

 How much does it cost to go to the Tiny Veterinary Clinic?

-Consultations are always free to pet owners with a valid Healthcare card, but pet owners are required to contribute to the cost of medications, blood tests, vaccinations, and microchipping, unless prior arrangements have been approved by our administration team.
+Consultations are always free to pet owners with a valid Healthcare card, but pet owners are required to cover the cost of medications, vaccinations, and microchipping, unless prior arrangements have been approved by our administration team.

 How much do things cost at the Tiny Veterinary Clinic?